Non-Human Identity (NHI)

 “Improper management of credentials related to NHIs is a people and process problem, not so much a technology problem.” — Insight Partners, 2025

-A foundational challenge: an agent must authenticate to a secrets vault or IdP to retrieve its working credentials.
-This bootstrapping step is the Credential Zero problem.
-Solutions include SPIRE certificates baked into the workload at deploy time, which avoid storing static secrets entirely.
+The Credential Zero problem is the bootstrap step: an agent must authenticate to a secrets vault or IdP before it can retrieve working credentials.
+Solutions include SPIRE certificates baked into the workload at deploy time, which avoid storing static secrets entirely, and platform credential-less identity models (Azure Managed Identities, AgentCore token vault, GCP auth-manager).